 Hike: North Bass Trail.
 Mile 108.2, river right

-An easy 2.5 miles from the river to Bass Camp and the usual turn around.
-Climb north to a pass 650’ above the river and great views in 30 minutes.
-Then go down to Shinumo Creek, walk along the creek crossing several times (difficult or even impossible in high water).
-Reach Bass Camp (in 1890, William Bass established a tourist camp and guided hunters and mined asbestos and copper and later built a trans-Canyon trail and cable car across the river).
-Creek is a trickle with lovely narrows.
+An easy 2.5 miles from the river to Bass Camp and the usual turnaround.
+Climb north to a pass 650’ above the river and have great views in 30 minutes.
+Then go down to Shinumo Creek, and walk along the creek crossing several times (difficult or even impossible in high water).
+Reach Bass Camp (in 1890, William Bass established a tourist camp and guided hunters mined asbestos and copper and later built a trans-canyon trail and cable car across the river).
+The creek is a trickle with lovely narrows.
 In 2 more miles is White Canyon.
 Or continue up Shinumo Creek to Flint Creek or Modred Abyss or 12 miles to the rim.

 Hike: South Bass Trail.
 Mile 107.8, river left

-From the old metal boat (abandoned in 1915) at river, follow steep cairned trail to top of river gorge and meet a trail parallel to river, turn left and walk upstream about 1 mile to creek bed of Bass Canyon.
+From the old metal boat (abandoned in 1915) at the river, follow the steep cairned trail to the top of the river gorge and meet a trail parallel to the river, turn left and walk upstream about 1 mile to the creek bed of Bass Canyon.
 Follow this for a few miles by passing several falls.
-The turn around point is arbitrary as the farther you go, the better the views.
-8 miles to rim.
+The turnaround point is arbitrary as the farther you go, the better the views.
+8 miles to the rim.

 Bass Mine in Hakatai Canyon at mile 111.5, river right.
 Asbestos hazard.